top of page

 This fundraiser is made possible through the generosity of Whitewater Rafting Adventures, Nesquehoning.
 Participants aged 5 and up enjoy the summer float section of the Lehigh River at a discounted rate, with CCEEC members getting an additional percentage off.

-Registration details and cost information to follow soon, but only pre-paid registrations are accepted.
+Registration details and cost information found at this link.
+Note, only pre-paid registrations are accepted.
 No walk-in registrations will be taken on the day of the trip.

 Conservation Camp